kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 userActivity = activity
 ```

+[TODO: Do you actually _have_ to set `relatedUniqueIdentifier` to `nil` at this stage?
+I find the explanation a little muddy.
+Couldn't both cases be handled later on when Core Spotlight has been introduced?]

-This retrieves `userActivity` – the property you just created in the `Employee` extension.
+This retrieves `userActivity` — the property you just created in the `Employee` extension.
 Then it checks the app's search setting.
 - If search is disabled, you mark the activity as ineligible for search.
 - If the search setting is set to `ViewedRecords`, then you mark the activity as eligible for search, but also set `relatedUniqueIdentifier` to `nil`; if you don't have a corresponding Core Spotlight index item, then this must be `nil`.
 You'll give it a value when you perform a full index of the app's contents.
 - If the search setting is `AllRecords`, you mark the activity as eligible for search.